 A Global Community

-While NC Wesleyan College continues to place a strong focus on recruiting state and local high school graduates, the fall 2020 class also has a national and global presence.
+While NC Wesleyan University continues to place a strong focus on recruiting state and local high school graduates, the fall 2020 class also has a national and global presence.
 The incoming class consists of students from 13 different states and 12 different countries around the world.
 New international students originated from countries such as Argentina and Germany.
 NC Wesleyan’s Director of International Recruitment, Alex Rodriguez, states “Wesleyan continues its recruitment of international students.
 Our class was challenged this year, as many, with different regulations and restrictions due to the pandemic.
 However, we look forward to continuing the academic success of our new and current international student population.”

 Graduate Programs Expand